dgaydukov/cert-aws/files/sa.md

 ###### Glue
 Glue - fully managed ETL (extract, transform, load) to catalog/clean/enrich/move your data.
-AWS Glue crawlers scan various data stores you own to automatically infer schemas and partition structure and populate the AWS Glue Data Catalog with corresponding table definitions and statistics.
+Glue crawlers scan various data stores you own to automatically infer schemas and partition structure and populate the Glue Data Catalog with corresponding table definitions and statistics.
 You can then directly query your data lake with Athena and Redshift Spectrum.
-AntiPattern
+AntiPattern:
 * Streaming data (Glue is batch oriented, minimum interval is 5 min, so for streaming data Kinesis is better choice)
 * NoSQL Databases (Glue doesn't support NoSQL databases as source) Job - glue can run ETL on s3 and load it to any other target.